FTKhanFT/arch-installation/README.md

 # 6. Setup time/date and languages

 ## Setup hostname
-📛 This will the name of your PC on your network
+📛 This will be the name of your PC on your network
 ```
 echo myhostname > /etc/hostname
 nano /etc/hosts